willkelly/shupernova/README.md

 * You get your terminals confused and do the wrong things in the wrong nova environment
 * You don't like remembering things
 * You need to share common skeleton environment variables for *nova* with your teams
+* You don't want to leave passwords lying around in plaintext.

 If any of these complaints ring true, *supernova* is for you. *supernova* manages multiple nova environments without sourcing novarc's or mucking with environment variables.